Home | Design | Logo vs. Brand

 Branding is a strategic exercise that aims to solve problems, work towards objectives and get results.
 A logo, while it might symbolise that, is just that.
 A symbol.
 So if you are rebranding and you’re not changing anything other than the visual surface, you’re not going to see much of a change in what is happening with your organisation.
 Branding is also an on-going activity, as a mention in my earlier post “Why is branding so important?“, your brand is not a fixed point and should grow and adapt to events/conditions it faces.

-Logo or brand
+Logo vs. brand

 Logos can obviously be important.
 A good logo can help with recognition.
 A logo can help you stand out in your market.
 A logo can even become part of a culture.
 So spending time and thought on your it is a valuable exercise, but branding is what will help you position yourself, communicate what you do, connect with your audience and help you stand out for the right reasons.
 My dear old Dad for example, has been in business without a logo for 30 years, but he has managed to create a good brand.